SeregPie/THREE.TextTexture/README.md

 `.text = ''`

-A string for the text to write on the canvas.
+The text to write on the canvas.

 ---